-Maybe future homeowners or contractors will find our version of buried treasure under our kitchen counters.
+Maybe future homeowners or contractors will find our very last-minute buried treasure under our kitchen counters.
 There are no rules ofr creating a treasure of memories for future homeowners.

 I had visions of burying our family time capsule in the woods behind our house.
 Except, it was mid-November and the ground would be frozen.
 I also had visions of my children happily digging that hole for my family time capsule.